lf-lang/embedded-lab/src/Tools.md

 $ code .
 ```

 Open and examine the `Blink.lf` program in the `src` directory.
-You may want to open the diagram and drag its window pane to the bottom so that you something like this:
+You may want to open the diagram and drag its window pane to the bottom so that you see something like this:

 <img src="img/BlinkInCode.png" alt="Blink in code"/>